Arkay92/TerraSight/README.md

 ```

 ## Contributing
-Contributions to SatelliteVisionCNN are welcome!
+Contributions to TerraSight are welcome!

 ## License
 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.